Montessori Schools Archives

 Looking for a more child-centered education for your kids?
-See if a Montessori education is right for your little ones with our listing of expat-friendly Montessori schools in Italy:
+See if a Montessori education is right for your little ones with our listing of expat-friendly Montessori schools in the Netherlands:

-Montessori Bilingual School of Milan is a Montessori international school.
-With teaching conducted in both Italian and English, the school educates children at preschool and primary school level.
-To help your child develop creatively, opt for Montessori Bilingual School of Milan.
+Jacaranda Tree Montessori is a kindergarten and early years care provider based in Amsterdam.
+Their expert care welcomes parents with babies, toddlers, and young children up to the age of four.
+For interactive, Montessori classes for your children in Amsterdam, contact Jacaranda Tree.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing